haroldo-ok/bitsy-converter/README.md

+# Bitsy-Converter

+This tool allows one to convert Bitsy scripts into various output formats; for now, only JSON is supported; more formats will come later.

+All you have to do is paste the script on the left panel, and the converted result will be displayed on the right panel.

+Future implementations: while it only outputs JSON, for now, this tool is intended to convert the scripts into formats compatible with various programming languages/libraries, like, say, generating Arduboy-Compatible C source, curses-compatible C source, or Batari Basic compatible BB source, and so on.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>